-New NFL Catch Rule Could Mark the Beginning of a Let 'Em Play Revolution
+New NFL Catch Rule Marks the Beginning of a Let 'Em Play Revolution

 In the same way, a relaxed catch rule won't exchange one set of problems for another.
 But they will result in more touchdowns (great for fantasy gamers), more sharable highlights (perfect for the modern fan watching five screens and streams at once) and unforgettable moments (the stuff sports dreams are made of).

-Could the NFL finally be getting a little less stuffy and, as a result, a lot more fun when it comes to its on-field product?
-We won't know for sure until we get the results of the competition committee's other big debate.
+The NFL could finally be getting a little less stuffy and, as a result, a lot more fun when it comes to its on-field product.
+Tuesday's news was as encouraging for the new ideas the NFL tabled as for the ones it ratified.

-The league will also decide this week whether to reduce pass interference from a spot foul to an NCAA-style 15-yard penalty.
-The change is popular in some league and fan circles, but Vincent, a former Pro Bowl cornerback, expressed skepticism about it on Friday.
+The league scrapped a proposal to reduce pass interference from a spot foul to an NCAA-style 15-yard penalty.
+The change was popular in some league and fan circles, but Vincent, a former Pro Bowl cornerback, expressed skepticism about it on Friday.

 "Professional defensive backs are too skilled and too smart," Vincent said.
 "And you can play the play.
 You don't want a defensive back being able to strategically grab a guy."
-Vincent's warning of unintended consequences should make owners wary of supporting such an extreme change.
+Vincent's warning of unintended consequences was a likely reason many owners were wary of supporting such an extreme change.

-Vincent fears that the 15-yard pass interference penalty would replace touchdowns with penalties.
+Vincent feared that the 15-yard pass interference penalty would replace touchdowns with penalties.
 He's right.
 Let's use a bad pass interference call like Ken Crawley's "foul" against a stumbling Stefon Diggs in the Vikings-Saints playoff game as an example.
 Replace the spot foul with a 15-yard penalty, and defenders like Crawley either tackle Diggs if he fears getting beat, or receivers like Diggs start flopping after incidental contact, hoping officials are less reluctant to award 15 yards on a borderline call than 34 yards.

 The real solution to the problem of ticky-tack pass interference penalties is to let 'em play and only call the most flagrant fouls.
 Football is at its best when both the receiver and defender go all-out to play the ball.
 It will help that neither will be required to fill out mortgage paperwork to prove that he caught it.

-If the rules committee comes through this week, we'll get more receptions, more interceptions, fewer flags and fewer stoppages by September.
+Tuesday's decisions mean that we'll get more receptions, more interceptions, fewer flags and fewer stoppages by September.
 And that sounds marvelous after what we have seen on the hardwood this March.

 The NCAA basketball tournament has been chock-full of historic upsets, overtime duels and inspirational nonagenarian nuns this year.
 But every year, more and more college basketball games are marred by interminable replay reviews, as officials obsessively try to correct every late-game call.